TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 > Transport Layer Security (TLS)
   > SSL's more secure "successor", TLS is the new version of SSL,
   > TLS also encrypts data in transit and requires a handshake between two authorized servers before it shows its contents.
+### Handshake
+Is a sub-protocol used to negotiate session information between the client and the server.
+The session information consists of a session ID, peer certificates, the cipher spec to be used, the compression algorithm to be used, and a shared secret that is used to generate keys.
 ### Encryption
 > These two protocols work on the same level of encryption.
 > The source and the destination must have the correct SSL/TLS certificate in order to do a correct handshake.